circuit/circuitKiosk/README.md

     ./node_modules/.bin/electron-rebuild .
 This may take a long time the first time.

 Note: If rgcp fails to compile, install gcc/g++ version 7.
+Check http://lektiondestages.blogspot.com/2013/05/installing-and-switching-gccg-versions.html to see how to have alternative versions of the compiler.

 ### [Register an account](https://www.circuit.com/web/developers/registration) on circuitsandbox.net